By Dorene J. Stamper

 “We only want to contribute to your education,” laughed the soldier holding onto Misty.

-By now, the fathers had made their way to a clearing and when hearing what was being said, William stepped out growling, “I’ll give you a lesson you won’t soon forget!”
+By now, the fathers were in a clearing, and when hearing what was being said, William stepped out growling, “I’ll give you a lesson you won’t soon forget!”

 “Father!”
 Jeanetta Lynn screamed in panic.